Psykotikism/Mutant_Tanks/README.md

 native bool ST_IsTypeEnabled(int type);

 /**
+ * Sets a Tank's Super Tank type.
+ *
+ * @param tank			Client index of the Tank.
+ * @param type			Super Tank type.
+ * @param mode			True if the Tank should transform physically into the new Super Tank type, false otherwise.
+ **/
+native void ST_SetTankType(int tank, int type, bool mode);

+/**
  * Spawns a Tank with the specified Super Tank type.
  *
  * @param tank			Client index of the Tank.